strimzi/proposals/073-improve-handling-of-CA-renewals-and-replacements-in-client-based-operands.md

         extension: crt
 ```

-As today, when one of the existing certificates changes, Strimzi will automatically toll the operand to update the trusted certificates.
+As today, when one of the existing certificates changes, Strimzi will automatically roll the operand to update the trusted certificates.
 The same will happen also when a new record is added to the Secret that matches the extension - e.g. `ca-4.crt`.

 In the scenario described in the _Motivation_ section, the new API will work like this: